macoto00/Frontend-Developer-Code-Lessons/CSS Topics/Topics/Topic 8 - Layouts - Flexbox/README.md

 </div>
 ```

-You will need to apply more Attributes to achieve desired example.
+In some cases, you will need to apply more Attributes to achieve desired example.

 img